softwarecrash/Daly2MQTT/README.md

 # DALY-BMS-to-MQTT
-Little Program to get the Daly BMS Data to web and MQTT
+Little Program for ESP82XX to get the Daly BMS Data to web and MQTT

 # Features:
 - Captive Portal for Wlan and mqtt config